CHAPTER 1: THE DANCE OF LIGHT & SHADOW

 PINTEREST INSPIRATION QUEST

-Create a "Contrast" board to collect contrasted images that you love, maybe some black & white photos… Check out l'Atelier on Pinterest, and in particular the following boards as a starting point for more inspiration:
+Create a "Contrast" board to collect contrasted images that you love, maybe some black & white photos… Check out the Layers of Light and Color Stories boards on my Pinterest, especially the following sections:

 WARM UP PROJECT